 - Pinch the topping with your fingers and sprinkle on the cookies immediately after you pull them from the oven.

-- Let the cookies cool at room temperate for at least 2 hours before stacking.
+- Let the cookies cool completely at room temperature for at least 2 hours before stacking.

 - Store cookies in a container with a lid for up to one week.